Considerations and Limitations

 - To connect Veeam Data Cloud Vault with Veeam Backup & Replication, the Veeam Data Cloud Vault subscription and the Veeam backup server must belong to the same organization on the My Account portal.
 Consider this in the scenario where the account under which you log in to My Account belongs to multiple organizations.

-- You can use a vault storage as an object storage repository or Veeam Cloud Connect repository.
+- You can use a storage vault as an object storage repository or Veeam Cloud Connect repository.

 - Veeam Backup & Replication traffic throttling rules apply to Veeam Data Cloud Vault scenarios.